jgrobstein/nopass/readme.md

 Enter a website and seed phrase, adjust the length and counter as desired and generate a unique password that can be regenerated at any time using a pure js function.

+**NoPass** is a simple PWA enabled client side application built in pure `html`, `css` and `javascript` bundled with [Parcel JS]().
+No data is ever stored, collected, or transmitted via the application. **NoPass** is an alternative to modern password managers allowing regeneration of secure passwords without the need to ever store any data on your device, or a cloud service.

 ## Screenshots

 ![Screenshot](src/imgs/screenshot-home.png)